SatariaOS/build_iso/README.md

-# Satis-Linux
+# Linux Satis
-Satis Linux.
-This distro is Self-satisfaction.
+Linux Satis is not Linux Distribution, it is remaster of Linux Distribution.